barakbbn/WpfMart/README.md

 In order to support nullable bool, either set NullValue property to a desired value to return when converting a null value or set IsNullable to true and by that, NullValue property will have its default value of null.
 (which is same as setting NullValue property to {x:Null}. )
 > if none of the above properties are set, null is not converted and considered as false.
+> Consider using the Binding's TargetNullValue instead.
 ### Examples
 ```xml
 <CheckBox IsThreeState="True" IsChecked="{Binding IsChecked, Converter={conv:BoolConverter IsNullable=True}}" />